mdsol-share/crichton/doc/descriptors_document.md

 6. Define the particulars of how the transitions are implemented for different protocols.

 7. Define routing/scaffolding information for the resource.
-Optional.
+OPTIONAL.

 [Example API Descriptor Document](../spec/fixtures/resource_descriptors/drds_descriptor_v1.yml)